 I have heard that Benny was paid in tinned spaghetti?
 Can you confirm whether this is true?
 And if so, which brand?

 It was a non-copyrighted brand like Pines Spaghetti.
-He’s really messy though, it’s all over his waistcoat and you wonder whether any of it actually went down his throat.
+He’s really messy, though, it’s all over his waistcoat, and you wonder whether any of it actually went down his throat.

-Right, back to you Karl.
+Right, back to you, Karl.
 Did you have a favourite cuddly toy as a kid?
 Can you tell us about them?

 I had a Scooby-Doo that got seriously thrown around and abused.
-I know, that wasn’t nice, but I was seven, and I think he kind of enjoyed it anyway.
+That wasn’t nice, but I was seven, and I think he kind of enjoyed it anyway.
 He got stitched up multiple times over the years, so as I got older, I got more sentimental about him, and he’s the only teddy that has survived my childhood.
 He’s sat on top of my bedroom wardrobe right now.
 And no, I’ll never throw him out.

 And finally, what’s next for you?